-Q: How do perform ego-surfing on Wikipedia?
-I want to know about all Wikipedia pages that link to my blog / website.
+Q: How do I know which Wikipedia pages are linking to my website?

 A: Open the Link Search tool on Wikipedia and type the address of your website.
 Always use a wildcard before the domain name to take care of both www and non-www links.
 For instance, a query like *.xyz.com will show all Wikipedia articles that link to the xyz.com site.